shaojie-xu-kp/spring-boot-zuul-math-app/README.md

 The request will be dispatched to the live node.
 Attention: the fist try of GET or POST might fail, second try will be ok.

-Then to bring bak the failed node to the current status as the live node, one thing needs to be done, change the groupid
+Then to bring back the failed node to the current status as the live one, one thing needs to be done, change the groupid

 ```
 server.port=8090